Your Success and Happy Days

 she was so mean and dismissive about my successes and happy days.

 It's because, if it's about you, it's not about her.
-And that cannot be.
+And that

 It started when he and she announced that they had decided that they would keep her